Tipit raises $2.5 million to bring user-generated AR to all

 Connected home revenue in the US grew 57-percent in 2016, according to NPD

-Augmented reality glasses may be stuck in the dorky phase for the foreseeable future but as smartphone-based augmented reality is only going to grow more popular moving forward.
+Augmented reality glasses may be stuck in the dorky phase for the foreseeable future but smartphone-based augmented reality is only going to grow more popular moving forward.

 Outside of Pokemon-catching, the primary augmented reality applications being used in the wild have been smart filters in apps like Snapchat and MSQRD which superimpose digital images or animations onto users’ faces via complex facial tracking.